 - 1 can coconut cream (we use this brand which is only 5.4 ounces – see notes below for alternate options)

-- If you prefer to keep the skin on your potatoes, be sure to scrub them really well.
+- If you prefer have mashed potatoes with the skin on, be sure to scrub them really well.
 If you prefer skinless mashed potatoes, scrub and peel your potatoes.

 - Chop into roughly 1″ chunks and add to your Instant Pot along with your coconut oil.